oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 - Note that "study guides" were previously known as "revision cards".

 - For subtopic page contents, be careful to ensure that each element in the list has its own unique content ID.
 Do not just base the content ID on the item's index in the list – if you have 3 elements in the list and then remove the middle one, the last element’s content ID should not change.
-This is why we need a counter to keep track of the "next content ID to assign".
+This is why we need a counter to keep track of the "next content ID to assign" -- for example, you might consider introducing a `next_section_id` (similar to `next_subtopic_id` in the Topic object) to determine the correct ID to use when new sections are added.

 - To migrate the existing subtitled_html content, you can transform it into a single-element list with one item whose heading is the revision card's title, and whose body is the existing RTE content.
 The content_id and translation/voiceover migrations for SubtopicPages should be quite easy, because no translations/voiceovers exist for them yet.
 However, you will still need to figure out the new structure and fix the "plumbing".